Q. How is “early career faculty” defined in relation to the Lynton Award?

 Q. Is a faculty member who has submitted tenure materials for review prior to the Lynton Award application deadline eligible for the Award?

-A. No. The Award is designed for faculty prior to coming up for tenure.
+A. No. The Award is designed for faculty prior to a tenure review.

 Q. Is the Award specific to faculty from the New England region?